25 years and counting

 C. Robert Emerson Award

 2012-2013 was the first year of the C. Robert Emerson Award.
-May 2012 concluded Coach Emerson’s final season as Varsity Women coach of Binghamton Crew.
+May 2012 concluded Coach Emerson’s final season as Varsity Women coach of Binghamton Crew (former team name).
 After over a decade’s worth of volunteer service to the team, we chose to commemorate his example by honoring a present team member with an award in his name.
 The description of the award is as follows:

-Awarded annually to an outstanding team member whose commitment, dedication, and above all character embody the “spirit” of Binghamton Crew
+Awarded annually to an outstanding team member whose commitment, dedication, and above all character embody the “spirit” of Binghamton Rowing

 The first recipient of this award was Team Historian (2011-2013), Head Coxswain, and Novice Men Captain (2009-2010), Max Stern who graduated in 2013, for his efforts in continuing weekly coxswain meetings and establishing strong ties with the alumni.